-The Living School is a 2-year program that begins with online orientation in July and a Symposium in August of the first year.
+The Living School is a 2-year program that begins with online orientation in spring and a Symposium in August of the first year.
 The program ends with a third and final Symposium following the second year of study.
 Please note the on-site sessions and at-home portions of the program described below.
 See the Program Calendar for specific dates.

 On-site sessions for the Living School will occur 4 times (3 symposia and 1 intensive) in or near Albuquerque, New Mexico, during the two-year program.
 Both the intensive and the 3 symposia are mandatory.
 These sessions will include learning in person with Richard Rohr, Cynthia Bourgeault, James Finley, invited teachers, and CAC staff, as available.
 In the event one or more of our faculty are unable to teach, the Living School may include other qualified teachers.

 The atmosphere of the on-site sessions will be contemplative in nature, observed through a rhythm of teaching, practice, reflection, silence, and joyous celebration.
 Students are asked to make necessary preparations to let go of distractions and bring their full presence into the sessions together.

 Living School program fees will cover 3 breakfasts, 3 lunches, and 1 scheduled dinner at the symposia and all meals at the first-year intensive.
 Tuition does not include costs associated with transportation, lodging, and other meals.

 Annual symposia are held in late July or early August of each year at a venue in New Mexico.
 See the Program Calendar for specific dates.

 Upon enrollment, students will receive dates of the intensive session options available from January to June of their first full year in the program.
 Students will rank their preferences for the sessions that fit their schedule.
 Students are required to participate in one session.
 Intensives will be held at the Bosque Center in Albuquerque, New Mexico.
 See the Program Calendar for specific dates for each cohort.